iosifeanyi/osdc-2023-01-perl/README.md

 Take one of the projects from the list of projects of the participants, run the tests locally using the Docker container (dr).
 Open issue when necessary.
 Set up GitHub Actions if needed.
 Create test coverage report.

-* We looked at https://github.com/reneeb/Types-RENEEB and found out that Steve alredy had a fork and that his changes were already applied to the original repo.
-(The best course of action at this poiunt might be is to remove the fork and create it again.)
+* We looked at https://github.com/reneeb/Types-RENEEB and found out that Steve already had a fork and that his changes were already applied to the original repo.
+(The best course of action at this point might be is to remove the fork and create it again.)
     * We found that the project had clear instructions on how to set up the development environment and how to run the tests.
 Nice.
     * We also found that some of the tests fail.
 Not so good.
 Steve will check why.
 He will probably open an issue with the failure.
 Even if later he finds out the reason, it is a good idea to have it documented on GitHub.